Skip to content

 products: [],

-generated_at: new Date().toISOString()
+generatedAt: new Date().toISOString()

 });

-}, "ResponseCache:300");
+}, ["ResponseCache:300"]);

 bash

-curl "http://localhost:7145/api/products?page=1" # Cache MISS, stores for page=1
+curl "http://localhost:7148/api/products?page=1" # MISS, stores page=1

-curl "http://localhost:7145/api/products?page=2" # Cache MISS, stores for page=2
+curl "http://localhost:7148/api/products?page=2" # MISS, stores page=2

-curl "http://localhost:7145/api/products?page=1" # Cache HIT
+curl "http://localhost:7148/api/products?page=1" # HIT

-What Not to Cache
+What not to cache

-• Real-time data: Stock prices, live scores, chat messages
+• Real-time data: stock prices, live scores, chat messages.

 typescript

-// GOOD: Public, rarely changing data
+// GOOD: public, rarely changing data

-Router.get("/api/categories", async (req, res) => {
+get("/api/categories", async (req, res) => {

 return res.json({ categories: [] });

-}, "ResponseCache:3600");
+}, ["ResponseCache:3600"]);

-// BAD: User-specific data -- do NOT cache
+// BAD: user-specific data - do NOT cache

-Router.get("/api/profile", async (req, res) => {
+get("/api/profile", async (req, res) => {

 return res.json(req.user);